-H1.
 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.
-(Note: If the data being reported are final figures for the 2015-2016 academic year (see the next item below), use the 2015-2016 academic year's CDS Question B1 cohort.)
+(Note: If the data being reported are final figures for the 2016-2017 academic year (see the next item below), use the 2016-2017 academic year's CDS Question B1 cohort.)
 Include aid awarded to international students (i.e., those not qualifying for federal aid).
-Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column.
+Aid that is non-need-based but that was used to meet need should be reported in the need-based aid columns.
 (For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.)

+ı 2017-2018 2016-2017

+estimated final

-Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below: 2016-2017 estimated or 2015-2016 final
+Indicate the academic year for which data are reported for items H1,

+ļ H2, H2A, and H6 below:

-Which needs-analysis methodology does your institution use in awarding institutional aid?
-(Formerly H3)
+Which needs-analysis methodology does your institution use in awardir ng institutional aid ?

+} } [ng institutional aid ?